MetaphorData/connectors/metaphor/snowflake/README.md

 grant role metaphor_role to user metaphor_user;
 ```

+### Key Pair Authentication (Optional)

-If using key-pair to authenticate the user, first follow the [Snowflake instruction](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) to generate a key pair.
-Then assign the public key to the user by:
+If you intend to use key pair authentication instead of password, follow the [Snowflake instruction](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) to generate a key pair.
+After that, assign the public key to the user using the following command:

 ```sql
 alter user metaphor_user set rsa_public_key='<public_key_content>';